Volkswagen 1-litre car: Production version

 In February 2012, Volkswagen confirmed that it would build a limited series of XL1s starting in 2013.
 The production version of the plug-in diesel-electric hybrid was unveiled at the 2013 Geneva Motor Show.

 As with the 2011 concept XL1, it is powered by an 800 cm3 two-cylinder diesel engine with 35 kW and a 20 kW electric motor.
 The combined power output is 51 kW and torque is 140 Nm.
 Power is delivered to the rear wheels through a seven-speed dual-clutch gearbox.
 The wheels are fitted with low rolling resistance tyres sized 115/80 R15 (front) and 145/55 R16 (rear).
 The drag coefficient has increased slightly from 0.186 to 0.189.
 The production version delivers an all-electric range of 50 km, in addition to a 10-litre fuel tank which allows for over 400 km of real-life driving until the car needs to be refueled.

 In February 2013, Volkswagen announced that it expected the XL1 to achieve a fuel consumption of 0.9 L/100 km and emissions of 21 g/km of CO_{2}.
 The test cycle allows for a re-charge of the battery every 75 km which results in a high mpg value.

 Using diesel alone the car is capable of up to 2.0 L/100 km.
 One reviewer found that, in real-life traffic, with air conditioning on and without attempts at hypermiling, the car is able to reliably achieve 2.3 L/100 km.

 Production and sales

 Production began by mid 2013 and was limited to 250 units.
 A total of 50 units had been built by early September 2013, and the remaining 200 XL1s were scheduled to be built in the second quarter of 2014.
 Prices started at €111,000.
 The XL1 was available in Europe only.
 Retail deliveries began in Germany in June 2014.

 Of the 250 units to be produced, 200 were to be sold to retail customers.
 Volkswagen opened a registration process for interested customers that closed on 18 October 2013.
-Because more than 200 potential buyers registered, a draw was conducted to select the customers with a purchase option for the available cars.
+Because more than 200 potential buyers registered, a drawing was conducted to select the customers with a purchase option for the available cars.
 They were offered a purchase contract and after the payment of a €20,000 deposit, the purchase agreement for an XL1 was binding.